leekelleher/umbraco-contentment/docs/editors/render-macro.md

 Render Macro is a read-only property-editor to display the HTML output from a Macro template.

-> This property-editor has taken inspiration from the community package, [uComponents RenderMacro](http://ucomponents.github.io/data-types/render-macro/) by Lee Kelleher.
+> This property-editor has taken inspiration from the community package, [uComponents RenderMacro](http://ucomponents.github.io/data-types/render-macro/) by me, Lee Kelleher.

 Similar to the [Notes](notes.md) property-editor, Render Macro can be used to display rich-text instructional messages for content editors.